Frequently Asked Questions about the IDP

 - Identify long- and short-term work and life goals; and

-- Write down a plan with actions that are S.M.A.R.T.
-(Specific Measureable Action-oriented Realistic Time-bound).
+- Write down a one-year plan with actions that are S.M.A.R.T.
+(Specific, Measureable, Action-oriented, Realistic, Time-bound).

 At each step it can be helpful to discuss your IDP with an advisor, mentor or supervisor.